 The Australian cockatoo is either black with striking red or red and yellow tail feathers (the female also has yellow feathers on her head), or more commonly, white with a yellow crest.
 Both types represent powerful spiritual symbols in the Dreaming.

 In their natural state, cockatoos nest in the hollows of large trees; a Dreaming accounts for this: a woman lived with her man out in a swamp land, however she could not swim and missed her plains country.
-One time, while her husband was absent, it flooded, so she climbed into the hollow of a tree.
+One time, while her husband was away, it flooded, so she climbed into the hollow of a tree.
 The water rose higher and higher, trapping her.
 Transforming herself into a cockatoo, the woman used her powerful bill to dig her way out of the top of the tree.
 To this day, cockatoos nest in hollows and retain their hooked beaks.
 Do you need to dig yourself out of a situation you feel caught in?
 Or do you feel isolated, not at home where you are?

 Wherever Cockatoos are, feeding or resting, they always have a sentinel on guard, ready to warn them of approaching danger.
 This has become part of Australian colloquialism, a ‘cocky’ being a lookout.
 One well-known context for this was for the illegal gamblers and prostitutes in Sydney in the early part of this century.
 A cocky was needed as a warning of approaching police!
-The issue of protection may be important, so be a cocky and keep a look-out!
+The issue of protection may be important too in your life, so be a cocky and keep a look-out!

 These characters get into all sorts of mischief and comical situations exploring the wonders of life, and they appear to enjoy themselves thoroughly!
 If Cockatoo has flown into your life, singly or as a noisy squawking cloud, perhaps you need to be more aware of what is going on around you.
 Explore, satisfy your curiosity!
 Tho’ do consider cockatoos are not popular with everyone due to the damage they can make with those bills and in agriculture.